Required Components for Retention

 Candidates must maintain a 3.0 Grade Point Average

-Candidates who fall below a 3.0, at the conclusion of the Best Practice Academy, or subsequent semesters, must appeal dismissal.
+Candidates who fall below a 3.0, at the conclusion of their foundations coursework, or subsequent semesters, must appeal dismissal.
 The written appeal statement must include a fully developed improvement plan.
 Appeals will be assessed by the Graduate Admissions and Retention Committee and are subject to its decision regarding whether a candidate may be readmitted and the required components of the improvement plan.

 Candidates must demonstrate consistent progress toward the degree

 Candidates not enrolled in coursework in three consecutive academic years must apply for readmission.
 Readmitted candidates will be subject to degree requirements at the time of readmission.
 Candidates who have not completed the degree within ten years of admission may be dismissed or required to take additional courses to update professional content and skills.
 This assessment will be made by the Graduate Admissions and Retention Committee.

 Culminating Research Project Policy Change: Effective Fall 2014